 The Best Ligature for Alto Saxophone: Comparison Review

-In this blog I am going to explain my personal experience of the difference between these two alto saxophone ligatures and its major effect on the reed’s vibrations.
+I'm going to explain from my personal experience the differences between these two alto saxophone ligatures and its major effect on the reed’s vibration.

 These ligatures might look similar with similar adjustable screws, however, they are completely different ligatures.